atolab/zenoh-web/content/blog/2021-10-04-zenoh-pico-guide.md

 ```

 # First look on memory footprint and performance results
 The scarce memory and flash resources in microcontrollers stresses out the importance of the memory footprint of zenoh-pico.
-In the following table, you will find that zenoh-pico is introducing a memory footprint of only ~2.8% (nucleo-f767zi), ~9.2% (reel_board), and ~0.9% (ESP32).
+In the following table, you will find that zenoh-pico is introducing a memory footprint of only ~37KB (ESP32), ~60KB (nucleo-f767zi), and ~96KB (reel_board).

 |                                |   |   | **reel_board (Zephyr)** |   |   | **nucleo-f767zi (Zephyr)** |   |   | **ESP32-D0WDQ6 (Arduino)** |
 |--------------------------------|---|---|:-----------------------:|---|---|:--------------------------:|---|---|:--------------------------:|